We use necessary cookies that allow our site to work. We also set optional cookies that help us improve our website.

 What if my CA125 blood test is normal?

-If your CA125 blood test has come back normal it is unlikely that you have ovarian cancer.
-However, it is important to continue to monitor your symptoms as sometimes your CA125 levels can be normal in the early stages of ovarian cancer.
+It is important to continue to monitor your symptoms as sometimes your CA125 levels can be normal in the early stages of ovarian cancer.
 If you've had a normal test result but your symptoms don't improve, go back to your GP as you may need to be re-tested.

 Things other than ovarian cancer that could present with symptoms such as bloating, stomach pain, difficulty eating and weeing more frequently include: